nilbot/Terrain/README.md

 # Largest Plateau in Terrain Grid

 ## Problem statement
 Given a square Terrain grid, the value of each cell indicates the height of that cell.
 Find largest plateau in the Terrain.
+Terrains with same dimension will compete with height.
+In our case, we want lower plateau.

 ## Input generation
 source the `R` code to generate matrix, first argument is dimension of the square, second is the max height you want to specify.
 The generated height will range from `0:dim` uniformly.